bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 - Each individual secret has a unique name that is used to identify it within the user secrets store.

+### User secrets stores and user secrets IDs

 - A **user secrets ID** is used to identify a user secrets store.

-### User secrets stores and user secrets IDs
+  - Developers can specify a user secrets ID to the `dotnet user-secrets` tool to manage secrets in the user secrets store associated with that user secrets ID.

-### Visual Studio project files, user secrets IDs and configurations
+### Project files, configurations and user secrets IDs

 - A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secrets store.

 - When a Visual Studio project file has a user secrets ID:

   - The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.

+- The `dotnet user-secrets` tool can read the user secrets ID in a specified Visual Studio project file, or the tool can search for a project file from which to read the user secrets ID.

-  - Developers can use the `dotnet user-secrets` commands to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.
+  - Developers can use the `dotnet user-secrets` tool to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.

 - A Visual Studio project file can have multiple **configurations** and each build of the project uses exactly one of the configurations.

 - A configuration in a Visual Studio project can be associated with a user secrets ID.
 That allows the build of the project for a particular configuration to use secrets from the user secrets store associated with that configuration.

+  - Developers can specify a configuration to the the `dotnet user-secrets` tool and it will use it to search the the Visual Studio project file for the user secrets ID that should be used.

 ## Synopsis